gitqwerty777/JAV-Info/README.md

 You can do dry run to check the rename progress and then execute without retrieving data again.

+Failed requests will also be saved, clean database if something looks wrong.

 ## Note

 - input file name should include bangou, or rename will fail